ja-guzzle/docs/docs/introduction/Deploying Guzzle on Microsoft Azure.md

 2. Connect to Guzzle

-* Wait a few minutes for the instance to start.
+* Wait for a few minutes for the instance to start.

-* Launch browser with the URL https://VM_PUBLIC_ADDRESS OR DNS name where INSTANCE_PUBLIC_ADDRESS is the instance public IP address (available in the details of your virtual machine)
+* Launch browser with the URL https://VM_PUBLIC_ADDRESS_OR_DNS_NAME where VM_PUBLIC_ADDRESS is the instance public IP address (available in the details of your virtual machine)

+* Since Guzzle services starts with self-signed certificates you may receive warning in the browser when accessing above URL.
+You can accept the warning and proceed to the guzzle.

+* Guzzle App comes with default user.
+You can use following credentials for the access-
+**Username** : admin
+**Password** : admin

 2. Before starting to use Guzzle its recommended to upgrade Guzzle to latest avaliable version.
 This can be done by going to top menu Manage and further Maintenance->Upgrade